btk/pre-require/README.md

 }
 ~~~

+Not only that, now pre-require works for folder inside a folder as well.
+When pre-require sees a folder inside there, it will create an object based on it.

+**For Example:**
+- jpegimage
+-- image1.jpg
+-- image2.jpg
+-- image3.jpg
+-- image4.jpg
+-- image5.jpg
+- pngimage
+-- image1.png
+-- image2.png
+-- image3.png
+-- image4.png
+-- image5.png

 Require works before the logic of your script starts working, so using variables in require() is not the optimal direction.
 But, as you might know, using require() in React works really well and you will inevitably have situations where if only require would support variables, it would be perfect for your needs.

 Pre-require, requires all the files and creates an array from the folder you direct it to, so you can import this array and use is the way you would use require, but with variables.
 Additionally, you can do array searches in your assets.

 ## How to use?